icplayer/icplayer/src/main/java/com/lorepo/icplayer/client/module/imagesource/documentation.md

     <tr>
         <td>Item</td>
         <td>
-           It's a name of a returned image.
+           It is the name of the returned image.
         </td>
     </tr>
 </table>